Advocating for the NMTC Program

 How NMTC Works

 The Community Development Entities (CDEs) determine what projects get funded.
 CDEs can receive Qualified Equity Investments from investors up to the amount of the allocation authority that the CDE has received.
 CDEs then use the Qualified Equity Investments to make a loan or equity investment in a project or business called a Qualified Active Low-Income Community Business.
-The financing proceeds can be used for a variety of purposes.
-The proceeds are often used to construct or rehabilitate real estate projects.
+The financing proceeds can be used for a variety of purposes, and are often used to construct or rehabilitate real estate projects.

-Investors get a 39 percent tax credit over a seven-year period.
+Investors get a 39% tax credit over a seven-year period.
 The NMTC is based on the amount of the Qualified Equity Investments (QEI) an investor makes.
-Investors receive a tax credit of 5 percent of the QEI per year in the first three years and 6 percent per year in the final four years.
-The Qualified Equity Investments can be made up of an equity investment from the tax credit investor plus “leverage loans” from banks, affiliates of the Qualified Active Low-Income Community Business or other third parties.
+Investors receive a tax credit of 5% of the QEI per year in the first three years and 6% per year in the final four years.
+The Qualified Equity Investments can be made up of an equity investment from the tax credit investor plus “leverage loans” from banks, affiliates of the Qualified Active Low-Income Community Business, or other third parties.